liferay/liferay-docs/discover/deployment/articles-dxp/03-maintaining-liferay/liferay-enterprise-search/01-configuring-elasticsearch.markdown

 ## Troubleshooting Elasticsearch

+Sometimes things don't go as planned.
 If you've set up Liferay with Elasticsearch in remote mode, but Liferay can't connect to Elasticsearch, check these things:

 -  Cluster name: The value of the `cluster.name` property in Elasticsearch must match the `clusterName` property you configured for Liferay's Elasticsearch adapter.